 And that brings us to the next three charts, which respectively pertain to freight movement on railways, to the sales volumes of distillate fuel oil and to electricity production.
 The oil is primarily made into diesel fuel for trucks and locomotives; a bit of it goes to space heating, industrial process heat or the generation of electricity.
-If you click on the Association of American Railroads chart and scroll down to the bottom of their page you'll see that there has only been a partial recovery of freight traffic— it has yet to return to 2008 volumes— and that while the last three quarters of 2016 and January of 2017 saw strong growth there has most recently been a downturn, with volumes approaching the depressed levels of the spring of 2016.
-So the chart still bears watching to see if the recent improvements are not vanishing.
+If you click on the Association of American Railroads chart and scroll down to the bottom of their page you'll see that there has only been a partial recovery of freight traffic— it has yet to return to 2008 volumes— but the last three quarters of 2016 and the first half of 2017 saw growth over the rather dismal 2016.
+The chart bears watching to see if the recent improvements can continue.
 (The pronounced seasonal dips that appear on the chart that is shown here are evidently for national holidays: Easter, the Fourth of July Independence Day, Labor Day, Thanksgiving and Christmas.
 The holidays do not always fall during the same week every year and the drastic plunge in February of 2015 may have been due to record occurrences of blizzards affecting the populous northeast.
 However, the pronounced decline going into the 12th week of 2016 is without any such explanation.)

 The distillate fuel oil chart covers a longer time span and on it we can see a steady increase in usage from 1991 until the 2008 crisis.
 Since then there has only been a partial recovery and current volumes are not much different from what they were in the year 2000, notwithstanding the fact that the population of the United States has increased from about 282 million persons in 2000 to about 323 million today.